-Minimalism stands out in every aspect on this bike regarding the components.
+Minimalism stands out in every aspect of this bike regarding the components.
 Here’s the exception – brakes.
 They are easily adjustable dual-pivot caliper brakes.
-What differs from ordinary V-brakes (which are often used on single-speeders), is the design and ability to set it up better.
-I remember from early ages the V-brakes only aligned sometimes, even after hours of fiddling.
+What differs from ordinary V-brakes (which are often used on single-speeders), is the design and the ability to set them up better.
+I remember from the early times, the V-brakes only aligned sometimes, even after hours of fiddling.
 However, if you get to know side-pull brakes, this Wulf proves to have an accurate approach to aligning the calipers.

 Since the handlebar is a riser bar, you can use it in the lower or higher position.
-I tested both on this review.
-If you want higher, you should adjust the brake levers too, just 30 secs.
-The brakes work as most non-disc brakes do, they need some more power to activate them but once you’re used of it, they will stop you.
-The grips (made by Vans) gave a good strong grip.
+I tested both for this review.
+If you want higher, you should adjust the brake levers too, it takes just 30 secs.
+The brakes work as most non-disc brakes do, they need some more power to activate them but once you’re used to it, they will stop you when you need it.
+The grips (made by Vans) provided a good strong grip.
 If you want to lower the handlebar, you can take away the spacers.

 It comes with plastic pedals.
 They are known to get out of order, but they rode okay when tested for review.
 Pedals are always something that is up to user preference anyway.

-This Wulf has deep section rims of 4cm, where the brake contact surface is silver.
+This Wulf has deep-section rims of 4cm, where the brake contact surface is silver.
 I’ve seen other Wulf pictures where this area is black too.
-You want to inflate the Kenda 25c tires with around 6 BAR to get a smooth ride and avoid snake-bite.
+You want to inflate the Kenda 25c tires to around 6 BAR to get a smooth ride and avoid the snake-bite.

 One of the first things you’ll notice on this bike is the fact that there are two chainrings (called flip-flop hub) on the rear.
 Many of the bikes are either fixed or single gear.
 If you don’t know the difference between those two, here they are:

 State Bicycle Co has made it easy to change between single or fixed gear.
 It takes about 5 minutes on the Wulf and other Core Line models.
 You can also easily use the chain tensioner to get the tension right.
-Trying fixed gear for the first time needs some attention because you need to relearn some aspects to make sure you’re riding safely.
+Trying fixed gear for the first time needs some getting used to because you need to relearn some aspects to make sure you’re riding safely.

 PS!
-There is no quick release levers (good for thieves!), so you need a wrench for it!
+There are no quick-release levers (good against thieves!), so you need a wrench for it!

 The Wulf arrived partially assembled.
-The only things you need to assemble are front wheel (putting it on the bike), seat (with seatpost and clamp), pedals, and handlebar.
-The brakes are preset but you may want to adjust those.
-Since it has side pull caliper brakes, they need a slightly different approach than with V-brakes.
+The only things you need to assemble are the front wheel (putting it on the bike), seat (with seat post and clamp), pedals, and handlebar.
+The brakes are preset but you may want to adjust them nonetheless.
+Since it has side pull caliper brakes, they need a slightly different approach than V-brakes.

 One thing I must mention in this review – the bike came with some minor scratches on it.
 The frame was well wrapped for protection but it seems like one piece of padding moved which caused slight friction.
 However, the scratches could barely be seen so it was just okay for me, it didn’t affect the bike.

-For tools, you will need 4mm, 5mm, and 6mm Hex tools and for the pedals, a wrench.
-That’s pretty much all unless you want add reflectors, then a Philips is a must too.
+As far as tools go, you will need 4mm, 5mm, and 6mm Hex tools and for the pedals, a wrench.
+That’s pretty much it unless you want to add reflectors, then a Philips is a must too.
 Altogether it should take between 15-60 minutes (depending on your skill level).
 Always re-tighten all of the bolts before going outside!

-If assembled by professionals, the Core Line bikes have 5 year warranty on the frame and 1-2 years on selected components.
+If assembled by professionals, the Core Line bikes have a 5-year warranty on the frame and 1-2 years on selected components.

 The Core Line Wulf model has three sizes available:

-We did also test with a 6’5“rider and there was enough saddle height and length from knees to the handlebar.
-So we suggest that up to 6’5“ you’ll probably find this bike’s large size comfortable if you’re up to 6’5“.
+We also tested with a 6’5“ rider and there was enough saddle height and length from the knees to the handlebar.
+So we believe that you’ll probably find this bike’s large size comfortable if you’re up to 6’5“.